A New Effect Size Statistic for Measurement Non-Invariance With Multiple Groups and Multiple Grouping Variables

 Multiple Groups and Grouping Variables

-• Cross-cultural, Ethnicity × Gender, etc
+• Cross-cultural, Ethnicity \(\times\) Gender, etc

-Variability of Expected Item Score (ˆY) at a Given η.
+Variability of Expected Item Score (\(\hat{Y}\)) at a Given \(\eta\).

-Cohen’s f Analogue
+Cohen’s \(f\) Analogue

-For G groups, each of size ng and total sample size N,
+For \(G\) groups, each of size \(n_g\) and total sample size \(N\),

 • Expected (squared) deviation from grand mean due to noninvariance, in standardized units